 Our role is to help organisations as well as individuals to grow.
 CIKE connects Košice to the world.
 We’ve made our international network available to other cultural organisations in Košice, which, to me personally, is particularly important.

 We’re also trying to add new reference points that are outside our local scope and protect the interests of the creative and cultural community as a whole.
 Whatever’s going on, we are there to help it grow to the best of our abilities.

 Is Košice perceived as a city of culture?

 I think so, but that question would best be answered by people from the outside.
 We all live in our own social bubbles and mine happens to be full of people who know about Košice and see it as a city of culture.
-Who knows, if I asked nuclear physicists, they might know more about Mochovce, where the nuclear power station is, than about Košice.
+Who knows, if I asked nuclear physicists, they might know more about Mochovce, where the nuclear power station is.
 But Košice and culture can no longer be separated.
-Things take time but the mind set has definitely changed.
-The fact that culture and creative industry have officially been recognised as one of the cornerstones of the future economic growth of the city is remarkable.
+Things take time but the mindset has definitely changed.
+The fact that the culture and creative industry have officially been recognised as one of the cornerstones of the future economic growth of the city is remarkable.
 Ten years ago, that would’ve been impossible.
 So each person should look for the answer to this question in their immediate surroundings, but my answer is yes.

 We’ll soon learn whether Košice’s application for the UNESCO Creative City of Media Arts has been successful.
 If so, what do you see as the greatest challenge?